 Dr. Milenka Villca Pozo is lecturer of Tax Law at the Faculty of Law of the Rovira i Virgili University since 2008.
 He received his PhD in European law at the University Rovira i Virgili in 2012, which received the special award of doctorate.
 It was the supernumerary Administrative Court, coercive Fiscal and Tax Superior Court of the District of Oruro (Bolivia).
 She is the author of a monograph on the legal and tax trust in the Andean Community and coordinator of the works “Tributário Direito, economic democracy and sob in perspective da União Europe” and “Experiences of Teaching and virtual innovation lecturing”.
 She also worked in several collective works and published in national and international reviews.
 She has participated as a speaker and as a member of the organizing committee in various seminars, workshops and conferences both nationally and internationally.
 She has also participated in various R & D projects and during the period 2013-2015 has been coordinator of the project “Teaching Innovation Group of the Faculty of Law,” approved and funded by the ICE-URV.
 Her main areas of research are taxation of trusts and trust, mutual funds, foreign trade, international tax and corporate profits.

 Elga Molina Roig is the Head of the Housing Office of the Tarragona Regional Council.
 She holds a Degree in Law and a Master‘s Degree in Corporate and Contract Law, as well as a Diploma in Property Administration and Management.
-She did her masters dissertation on urban leases, being awarded first class honours.
+Doctor in Law since 2017, she obtained a Cum Laude with her PhD “A new regulation of residential urban leases in a European context”.
 Her professional career has taken place in different areas of the property sector: firstly in the private sector in real estate agencies, property administration and property development and marketing, and currently in the public sector dealing with social housing policy.
 Since last year she has been working with the URV’s Research Group on Access to Housing as its national reporter for the Project known as the 7th Framework Programme – TENLAW.
 She assisted and collaborated in the organisation of the 25th International Congress of the European Network for Housing Research: “Overcoming the crisis: integrating the urban environment”, in which she presented a paper on the current problems in urban leases.
 She has also given several conferences, seminars and workshops on public policies on property rental of the Generalitat de Catalunya, as well as on the emancipation of young people.
-She is currently doing her doctoral thesis on urban leases as a way to access housing.

-Rosa Maria Garcia Teruel (Degree in Law and Msc in Corporate and Contract Law URV) is doctoral researcher at the UNESCO Chair on Housing.
-Her PhD in civil law covers the legal aspects of tenancy agreements in which the tenant pays in kind (i.e. performing renovations), and it is funded by the Catalan Government (FI DGR 2015).
+Rosa Maria Garcia Teruel (international Doctor in Laws and Msc in Corporate and Contract Law URV) is a postdoctoral researcher at the UNESCO Chair on Housing.
+Her PhD in civil law covered the legal aspects of tenancy agreements in which the tenant pays in kind (i.e. performing renovations), and it was funded by the Catalan Government (FI DGR 2015).
 In this field of research, she published more than ten articles and book chapters, and she has presented her research in several national and international conferences (Denmark, Portugal, France, Hungary, United Kingdom, Albania, The Netherlands).
 She is researcher of several competitive projects and has carried out a research stay at the Zentrum für Europäische Rechtspolitik, University of Bremen (Germany).
 She is lecturer at the Degree of Law URV and at Real Estate Agent’s Course FURV.
 Her fields of research are tenancy law, construction law, property rights, housing policies and alternative funding for real estate development.

 Ms. Núria Lambea Llop is a doctoral researcher in the Housing Chair of the University Rovira i Virgili.
 She has a grant from the Catalan Government (Grant FI 2016) to undertake her PhD on models of social housing management in a comparative perspective.
 She has a Law Degree (2013) and a Master’s Degree in Corporate and Contractual Law (2014, A with honours; she won the first price on the II edition of the Young Researchers Competition of the Faculty of Legal Sciences with her master’s thesis), both by University Rovira i Virgili.
 She has undertaken a research stay in the TU Delft (the Netherlands).
 She has been the main researcher in a project on the management of social housing in Catalonia (2014-2015, granted by the Escola d’Adminisrtació Pública de Catalunya), and member of the Reseach Group on the comments to the new Catalan regulation of the intermediate tenures (2014-2015, granted by Centre d’Estudis Jurídics I Formació Especialitzada).
 She is currently a member of the Reseach Group of the project “Reforming housing tenancies: access through tenancy, home-ownership and their taxation” (2015-2017, granted by the Ministerio de Economía y Competitividad).
 On the frame of her research, she has published several articles and has participated in conferences and workshops both at an international and national level (Görlitz, Lisbon, Perpignan, Belfast, Zurich, Barcelona, Tarragona, Reus).
 Her main research fields are housing policies, social housing, intermediate tenures and tourist housing.
 She is currently also lecturing at the Advanced course for Real Estate Agents and Managing of Real Estate (URV Fundation) and at the Tourism and Geography Degree (URV).